smerckel/FastaChar/doc/programming_with_fasta.rst

    # Example script how to do an analysis of a fasta file accessing the
    # fasta module directly, and not using a graphical interface.
 The
-   # example script reads a fasta file, and divides all the species in a
+   # example script reads a fasta file, and divides all the species in
    # two sets, one that with species names that match a regular
    # expression, and a set with sequences that does not match the regular
    # expression.
 Then, for set A, the differences within this set as well